see ANNE BlOUNT

 FRANCES LUCE (d.1575)

 Frances Luce was the daughter of Robert Luce or Lucy (c.1511-c.1557), a London leatherseller, and his wife Katherine (d.1558).
 In c.
 1553, she married Edmund Wayte of Bermondsey (d.
-1557), another leatherseller, by whom she had two sons, an unnamed boy (c.1554-c.1559) and William (c.1555-1603).
-On June 7, 1558, she married William Gardiner of Bermondsey, Surrey (1531-November 26, 1597), by whom she had Christopher (1563-1596), Thomas (1564-1632), Katherine, Anne, Richard (1569-1591), and William (1572-1622).
+1557), another leatherseller.
+They had two sons, an unnamed boy (c.1554-c.1559) and William (c.1555-1603).
+On June 7, 1558, she married William Gardiner of Bermondsey, Surrey (1531-November 26, 1597).
+Their children were Christopher (1563-1596), Thomas (1564-1632), Katherine, Anne, Richard (1569-1591), and William (1572-1622).
 After her mother died, Frances took over the administration of her father’s large estate.
-Gardiner made his fortune through money lending and fraud and among those he defrauded were his stepson, William Wayte, and his wife’s siblings.
-In 1584, well after Frances’s death, Gardiner sued her brother-in-law, John Bullard, for slander for saying that Frances had sworn to a lie at her husband’s instigation.
-A Bermondsey grocer, Richard Ryther, later deposed that he’d heard by report that Gardiner had “by shameful falsehood” defrauded the Luce heirs “of great sums of money” and used “one subtle device or another” to harass them.
+Her husband made his fortune through money lending and fraud and among those he defrauded were his stepson, William Wayte, and his wife’s siblings.
 Frances, however, did not witness the worst of this.
 She was buried January 1, 1575/6 in Bermondsey.
+In 1584, Gardiner sued her brother-in-law, John Bullard, for slander for saying that Frances had sworn to a lie at her Gardiner’s instigation.
+A Bermondsey grocer, Richard Ryther, later deposed that he’d heard by report that Gardiner had “by shameful falsehood” defrauded the Luce heirs “of great sums of money” and used “one subtle device or another” to harass them.

 see CONSTANCE KINGSMILL